a16z/eth-testnet-drop/README.md

 # Testnet Faucet
-This repo contains a faucet for testnet tokens.
-The faucet uses a standard merkle proof for set inclusion.
-In this case, we determine the set of addresses as any address that has ever deployed a contract on Goerli.

 ![UI](imgs/ui.png)
+Repo contains a one-time claim for testnet tokens.
+The contract uses a merkle proof for set inclusion.
+The associated client guides the user through claiming on multiple networks.

 ## `cmds`
 - `yarn install`